to the Committee on Higher Education and Campus Ministry

 A. The Other Six Days

 The most significant development in our social justice ministry was the creation of an ongoing ministry called “The Other Six Days” in the 2004-2005 Academic Year.
 The aim of this program is to connect particular Sunday worship with opportunities for education and service.
-Monthly themes for 2007-2008 included environmentalism, AIDS, voting rights, hunger, workers’ rights, and heath care.
+Monthly themes for 2008-2009 included gentrification, abortion, consumerism, literacy, domestic violence, and corporate responsibility.
 In each month there was a dedicated worship service, a discussion or educational event, and a service opportunity.
 The educational opportunities included discussions, film screenings, and presentations.
 Service projects (see below) included fundraising, letter writing, and other hands-on activities.

 B. Social Justice Intern

 Since spring 2004, we have had a social justice coordinator.
 Originally an intern for one semester from the Washington Center, this position has been staffed by a student peer minister since the fall of 2004.
 The Social Justice Coordinator organizes meetings of the social justice committee and plans the events for our “The Other Six Days” program.
-Our social justice coordinators for 2007-2008 were Casey McNeill (’08) and Kristen Walling (’10).
+Our social justice coordinators for 2008-2009 were Kurt Karandy (’11) and Kristen Walling (’10).

 Students met weekly to discuss issues of social justice and our community response thereto.